MONTECRISTI PANAMA HATS

 GRADING AND FINISHING THE HATS

 The hat "bodies" are graded according to fineness of the weave, color of the straw, uniformity of the weave from crown to brim, and the quality of the backwoven edge (fine Panamas are never turned over and stitched).
 The hand-blocking and finishing of our hats is done in this country by a very few who are skilled in this art.
 A truly fine Panama is never machine blocked or glued and varnished to a helmet-like finish.
-A fine Panama is as soft and pliable as fine fabric, Montecristis ranging from $425 to $15,000, and Cuencas from $225-$350.
+Hand-blocked Montecristis begin at $450 and range into the thousands of dollars.

 WHY IS IT CALLED A PANAMA HAT?